 If EMF are intending to refer to oxo-biodegradable plastic, they do not say who is making the claims, and what timescale is being claimed.
-It is possible to produce oxo-biodegradable plastics so that degradation starts immediately after manufacture, (but they would have no useful life) Therefore, nobody is claiming that they will degrade instantly, but it can certainly be claimed that they will degrade and biodegrade very much more guickly than ordinary plastic.
+Nobody is claiming that oxo-biodegradable plastics will degrade instantly, (otherwise they would have no useful life) but it can certainly be claimed that they will degrade and biodegrade, very much more quickly than ordinary plastic.
 Indeed, the length of the useful life of the plastic item can be programmed by adjusting the formulation of the oxo-biodegradable masterbatch.
-This cannot be done with plastics marketed as "compostable."

 EMF continue that "they fragment into small pieces which contribute to microplastics pollution."
 Nobody doubts that this is true of oxo-degradable (i.e. ordinary) plastic, and this is why it should not be used for short-life products unless upgraded with oxo-biodegradable technology.
-However, as mentioned above, EMF admit that oxo-biodegradable plastics do become biodegradable, so the only remaining issues are rate and extent.
-Research at Queen Mary University London has shown biodegradation 90 times faster than ordinary plastic. https://www.biodeg.org/wpcontent/uploads/2020/05/published-report-11.2.20-1.pdf and Symphony has a report from Intertek showing 92.74% biodegradation (only 90% is required by EN13432 or ASTM D6400 for plastic marketed as compostable).

 The "precautionary principle" is often relied upon by EMF, who seem to think that it means "ban first and ask questions later."
-It was described by Lord Sumption on 31st December 20212 as "essentially a principle for making decisions radically affecting people's lives without adequate evidence."
+It was described by Lord Sumption on 31st December 2021 as "essentially a principle for making decisions radically affecting people's lives without adequate evidence."
 Lord Sumption is one of the United Kingdom's most distinguished jurists.